payne/slick-course/lessons/lessons.md

 We would like to thank Dave Gurnell for use of his material from the ScalaX Slick workshop.

-*We would love to hear what you think* - what does and does not work, what areas need tuning - rory@scalanator.io
+*We would love to hear what you think* - what does and does not work and what areas need tuning - rory@scalanator.io

 The contents of this course are available at [slick-course](https://github.com/ScalanatorIO/slick-course)